Introduction to Spanish Translation

 - 2 theory exams (20%): These tests will assess your acquired knowledge about all the theoretical information covered in the readings assigned during the semester.
 Each theory exam is worth 10% of the final grade.

 - 2 in-class translations (20%): There will be 2 short in-class translations.
 The first one will be done in pairs (pairs will be assigned randomly).
 The second will be done individually.
 Each in-class translation is worth 10% of the final grade.

-- Homework (15%): Throughout the semester, you will be assigned 12 translations.
+- Weekly translations (15%): Throughout the semester, you will be assigned 10 translations.
 You will have to submit these translations before the due date.
 In class, we will review the translations so that you can correct and make changes to your own translations.
 You are responsible to develop a final version of each of these translations.
 A selection of these translations will be part of the in-class translation exams.
-In addition to the take-home translations, you will also be assigned different activities throughout the semester.

 - 1 history presentation (5%): In pairs or groups, you will be assigned a historical topic to present in class.
 You will have to create a PowerPoint or Prezi presentation together with a handout including the most important information presented in class.
 Historical presentations will also be part of the theory exams.

 - Participation: See below.
 (10%)